Israel hits targets in Gaza as cease-fire with Hamas collapses

 In its statement, Israel's military said Hamas "violated the operational pause...and fired toward Israeli territory," adding that Israel had "resumed combat" against Hamas, which launched a surprise attack on southern Israel on Oct.
 7, killing around 1,200 people and seizing some 240 hostages, Israel says.
 The military said Israeli fighter jets had begun "striking Hamas terror targets in the Gaza Strip."

+A spokesman for the health ministry in Hamas-controlled Gaza said 14 people had died and dozens were wounded in the renewed Israeli bombardment.
+The spokesman, Dr. Ashraf Al-Qudra, said the temporary truce "did not help the health system."

+"We need to ensure the flow of medical supplies and fuel to all hospitals in the Gaza Strip," he said.

-The news on Friday morning came hours after another hostages-for-prisoners exchange between the two sides, and following a meeting between Israeli Prime Minister Benjamin Netanyahu and U.S. Secretary of State Antony Blinken, who had pressed Israel to further extend the temporary truce.
+The news on Friday morning came hours after another hostages-for-prisoners exchange between the two sides, and just as U.S. Secretary of State Antony Blinken was leaving Israel after high-level meetings, including with Netanyahu.
+Blinken had pressed Israel to further extend the temporary truce.

 Speaking on Thursday, Netanyahu said: "We swore, and I swore, to eliminate Hamas.
 Nothing will stop us."